 Acute Flaccid Myelitis (AFM)

-Acute flaccid myelitis (AFM) is a condition that affects the nervous system, specifically the spinal cord.
-Most patients have sudden onset of limb (arm and leg) weakness.
-AFM is thought to be caused by infections with different types of viruses.
-The infections most commonly mentioned with AFM include polio or West Nile virus and related infections.
-Most patients with AFM have a respiratory illness or fever before their limbs are affected.
-Other causes of AFM are still being explored and may include environmental toxins or genetic disorders.
+Acute flaccid myelitis (AFM) is an uncommon but serious condition that affects the nervous system, specifically the spinal cord.
+Most patients experience sudden onset of limb (arm and leg) weakness.
+AFM can be caused by viruses, including enteroviruses.
+AFM can also be caused by other viruses, including flaviviruses (West Nile virus, Japanese encephalitis virus), herpesviruses, and adenoviruses.
+Most patients with AFM have a mild respiratory illness or fever before their limbs are affected.
+Other potential causes of AFM are still being explored.

 Who gets AFM?

-Anyone of any age can get AFM, but it is more commonly reported in children.
+Anyone of any age can get AFM, but it is more commonly reported in young children.

 How is AFM spread?

 AFM is not spread from person to person.
-The viruses that are believed to cause AFM may be contagious from one person to another or may be spread by a mosquito or other vector depending on which virus causes the AFM.
+The viruses that are believed to cause AFM may be contagious from one person to another or may be spread by a mosquito or other vector.

 What are the symptoms of AFM?